mm6234/Capybara/README.md

   "fieldValue": "Capybara Elite"
 }
 ```

-If Json format is invalid, return 400 bad request.
+If the Json format is invalid, a _400 bad request_ is returned.
 Request Json:
 ```
 {